next-press/wordpress-hook-generator/README.md

 ## Changelog

+Version 0.0.7 - Released on 2021-01-11

+* Fixed: The @ignore tag is now respected;
+* Added: Auto-update via the --update flag.

 Version 0.0.6 - Released on 2021-01-10

-* Fix: Works for filters and actions inside class methods;
+* Fixed: Works for filters and actions inside class methods;
-* Fix: Final adjustments to the template;
+* Fixed: Final adjustments to the template;

 Version 0.0.5 - Released on 2021-01-09